SworajSap/Exon-Extractor/README.md

 # Exon-Extractor
-Python utility to search NCBI for NG records and extract exon-only-annotated GenBank files.
+Python utility to search NCBI for NG records(usually prioritized for genes associated with specific clinical phenotypes or those used in diagnostic testing) and extract exon-only-annotated GenBank files.

 ## Features
 - **Interactive CLI:** Prompts for user email and gene symbol.